 On March 31, 1973, unheralded heavyweight contender Ken Norton outpointed Muhammad Ali to score a huge upset.
 Seven months later, Ali scored a close decision victory of his own in the rematch.
 The loss did not adversely affect Norton’s fortunes; seven months later he faced heavyweight champion George Foreman.
 But against the power-punching Texan, Norton didn’t even make it through the second round, the champion demolishing him with a series of brutal haymakers.
-Foreman’s next title defense would be one of the most extraordinary championship fights in the sport’s history, when the following October he met Ali in Kinshasa, Zaire.
+Foreman’s next title defense would be one of the most extraordinary championship fights in the sport’s history, when the following October he faced Ali in Kinshasa, Zaire.

 Starting in round three, Ali, having realized Norton presented a serious challenge, began to make better use of his lauded footwork, which allowed him to control the ring.
 This tailed off however, while trainer Angelo Dundee rationalized Ali’s spiritless performance to Howard Cosell as being part of some nebulous plan to wear Norton down.
 That didn’t happen.
 Norton continued to be the aggressor and for the entire contest he was the sharper and more focused boxer.
 In the last round he backed Ali into a corner and hammered him with a hard right.
 When the final bell rang the hometown San Diego crowd gave Norton a raucous ovation.